Rookout/deployment-examples/node-aws-ecs/README.md

-# Quickstart for debugging a Docker based Node app Deployed in AWS ECS using Rookout
+# Quickstart for Node + Agentless Rookout with Docker on AWS ECS

-A sample application for debugging a Docker based Node app Deployed in AWS ECS using Rookout.
+A sample application for using Node + Agentless Rookout with Docker on AWS ECS

-Before following this guide we recommend reading the basic [Node + Rookout] guide.
+Before following this guide we recommend reading the basic [Node + Rookout] guide

 This sample may be out of date.
 If you face any issues, please reach out to mailto:support@rookout.com and let us know.

 ## Rookout Integration Explained

-There are 2 simple steps to integrate Rookout into your existing Node application:
+There are 2 simple steps to integrate Rookout into your existing Node application for an agentless setup:

 1. Add the npm dependency `rookout`

-1. Set the Rookout ETL Agent configuration as environment variables in the Docker container
+1. Set the Rook's agent configuration as environment variables in the Docker container

 ## Running locally